-53. Rights of women
+55. Rights of women

 - 1. Women are accorded full and equal dignity of the person with men. - 2.
-Women have the right to equal treatment with men, including equal opportunities in political, economic and social activities.
+Women have the right to equal treatment with men, including equal opportunities in political, economic and social activities. - The State shall take measures, including affirmative action programmes, to ensure that women - a. access relevant education and training; - b. have opportunities to associate, be represented and participate, in political, social, economic and other spheres of life; - c. are protected from abuse and all forms of violence and exploitation, including protection against hazardous or exploitative labour; and - d. access employment.

-54. Rights of children
+56. Rights of children

-- 1. Every child has the right - a. to a name and nationality from birth; - b. to adequate nutrition; - c. to be protected from abuse, neglect, all forms of violence, inhuman treatment and punishment, and hazardous or exploitative labour; - d. to parental care and protection, which includes equal responsibility of the mother and father, to provide for the child; - e. to special protection against exposure to any physical or moral hazard; and - f. not to be detained, except as a measure of last resort, and then only for the shortest appropriate period. - 2.
-Children under the age of sixteen years are entitled to be protected from economic exploitation and shall not be employed in or required to perform work that is likely to be hazardous or to interfere with their education or be harmful to their health or physical, mental, spiritual, moral or social development. - 3.
-A juvenile offender who is kept in lawful custody shall be kept separately from adult offenders.
+- 1. Every child has the right - a. to a name and nationality from birth; - b. to adequate nutrition; - c. to be protected from abuse, neglect, all forms of violence and exploitation, inhuman treatment and punishment, and hazardous or exploitative labour; - d. to parental care and protection, which includes equal responsibility of the mother and father, to provide for the child; - e. to special protection against exposure to any physical or moral hazard; and - f. not to be detained, except as a measure of last resort, and then only for the shortest appropriate period. - 2.
+Every child is entitled to be protected from economic exploitation and shall not be employed in or required to perform work that is likely to be hazardous or to interfere with his or her education or be harmful to his or her health or physical, mental, spiritual, moral or social development. - 3.
+A child offender who is kept in lawful custody shall be kept separately from adult offenders.

-55. Right to education
+57. Right to education

 - 1. Every person has a right to education. - 2.
-All persons have the right to equal educational opportunities and facilities, and with a view to achieving the full realisation of that right - a. basic and secondary education shall be free, compulsory and available to all; - b. technical and vocational education shall be made generally available and accessible to all by every appropriate means and, in particular, by the progressive introduction of free technical and vocational education; - c. tertiary education shall be made equally accessible to all, on the basis of capacity, by every appropriate means and, in particular, by the progressive introduction of free tertiary education; - d. functional literacy shall be encouraged and intensified as far as possible; and - e. the development of a system of schools with adequate facilities at all levels shall be actively pursued.
+All persons have the right to equal educational opportunities and facilities, and with a view to achieving the full realisation of that right- - a. basic and secondary education shall be free, compulsory and available to all; - b. technical and vocational education shall be made generally available and accessible to all by every appropriate means and, in particular, by the progressive introduction of free technical and vocational education; - c. tertiary and higher education shall be made equally accessible to all, on the basis of capacity, by every appropriate means and, in particular, by the progressive introduction of free tertiary and higher education; - d. functional literacy shall be encouraged and intensified as far as possible; and - e. the development of a system of schools with adequate facilities at all levels shall be actively pursued.

-56. Rights of persons with disabilities
+58. Rights of persons with disabilities

-A person with any disability is entitled-

-- a. to be treated with dignity and respect and to be addressed and referred to in a manner that is not demeaning; - b. to access educational institutions and facilities for persons with disabilities that are integrated into society to the extent compatible with the interests of the person; - c. to reasonable access to all places, public transport and information;
+- 1. A person with any disability is entitled to - a. be treated with dignity and respect and to be addressed and referred to in a manner that is not demeaning; - access educational institutions and facilities for persons with disabilities that are integrated into society to the extent compatible with the interests of the person; - c. reasonable access to all places, public transport and information; - d. use Gambian sign language, Braille or other appropriate means of communication; - e. access materials and devices to overcome constraints arising from the person's disability; and